 Always include a "so what?" section that analyses and explains performance.
 Without context, numbers are just numbers.
 By adding a performance analysis section, you’ll help management understand what the results mean and justify your recommendations for next steps.

 - KPI performance trends

 - Recommendations and next steps

-Make it visual: Facilitate at-a-glance analysis by making your management report tell its story through visualizations that illustrate performance.
-Charts, graphs, heat maps, and big, bold percentages show management what matters most in a way that quickly conveys results.
-Bonus points if those metrics are dynamic, so management can explore them transparently if an investigation is required.
+Make it visual: Facilitate at-a-glance analysis by making your management report tell a story through visualizations.
+Charts, graphs, heat maps, and big, bold percentages show quickly communicate results to managers.
+If metrics are dynamic, management can explore them if they’re compelled to investigate

 Key in the frequency: Depending on the project or reporting function, weekly, monthly, or quarterly reporting might be necessary.
-Determine a timestamp that balances time to re-evaluate efforts, take remedial efforts to address unwanted results, and identify performance trends without inundating management.
+You’ll want to choose a reporting interval that gives you enough time to take remedial efforts to address unwanted results and identify performance trends without inundating management.
 Dynamic data automation has huge advantages during report creation.
-Reported performance automatically updates, removing the need to cut and paste data manually.
+When reporting is automated, performance data automatically updates, removing the need for creators to manually cut and paste the latest figures.

 Real-time KPI dashboards: Reporting mechanisms should be put in place before the final output so that reporters can take steps to improve activities to meet KPIs.
 Reporting dashboards help you keep a real-time eye on KPIs to monitor progress and, if necessary, take steps to improve performance before the report gets into your manager's hands.